neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 Hexadecimal (abbreviated as hex) and binary are both numeral systems.
 That's a fancy way of saying, "here's how to represent a number".
 If you step back and think about it, numbers are funny things.
 A number seems pretty straightforward, but it's actually an abstract concept.
 What is the number for how many fingers you have?
 You could say it's `00001010`, `10`, or `a` and all three would be accurate!
 We learn to say `10` because the easiest and most common numeral system for humans is decimal, also known as base-10.
 We have 10 fingers and 10 toes, so that makes learning how to count far more intuitive when we are infants.

 If we instead applied that ease-of-use criteria to computers we would get binary (or base-2).
 Why?
 Because computers fundamentally think of things as being ["on" or "off"](https://www.howtogeek.com/367621/what-is-binary-and-why-do-computers-use-it/).
 Computers rely on electrons having either a positive charge or a negative charge to represent `1`s and `0`s.
-And it is with these `1`s and `0`s that the fundamentals of computers are accomplished, such as storing data or performing mathematical calculations.
+And it is with these `1`s and `0`s that the fundamentals of computing are accomplished, such as storing data or performing mathematical calculations.

 Great, so we can represent the same number in multiple ways.
 What use is that?
 Let's refer back to the number ten.
 We could represent it in binary (`00001010`) or in hex (`a`).
 It takes eight characters in binary (or four without the padding of `0`s), but only one in hex!
 That's due to the number of symbols each use.
 Binary uses two: `0` and `1`.
 Hex uses 16: `0`-`9` and `a`-`f`.
 The difference in representation size was stark enough for just the number ten, but it grows significantly more unequal when using larger numbers.
 So the advantage is that hex can represent large numbers much more efficiently than binary (and more efficiently than decimal too for that matter).